 In addition to the core marking code, teachers may use other symbols when marking pupils work as part of the success criteria for that lesson or piece of work.

 Marking Guidance

-This is at the back of each book and is explained to the child at the beginning of each term:
+This guidance is shared with each class (Newton - one copy per group, Armstrong - one between two and Einstein - one each) and is explained to the child at the beginning of each term.